tapptm/vue-todolist/README.md

 - As a user, I need to be able to update the activity (toggle status between completed/not completed).
 - As a user, I need to be able to delete the activity.
-- As a user, I need to be able to list all the activities when the page is first loaded or reloaded.'

 ## Project setup
 ```